 Dirs: The Manetti Bros | Cast: Claudia Gerini, Carlo Buccirosso, Serena Rossi, Giampaolo Morelli, Luciana De Falco, Mario Rivelli | Musical Romance | 133′ | Italy

-Naples meets Brooklyn in the Manetti’s Versace-themed Mafia-musical melodrama.
-LOVE AND BULLETS is not subtle by any means.
-What you get here is high octane entertainment that never takes itself too seriously in delivering a raucous laugh out loud tale of deception that frequently breaks into warbling vibrato including a few bum notes, not just on the music front.
-The jamboree is overlong but ultimately enjoyable — despite its detours, and its dialectical complexities – and not always easy to follow.
-Suffice to say, this is one exception where you can munch popcorn to your heart’s content and not disturb a fly.
+Naples meets Brooklyn in this Versace-themed Mafia-musical melodrama.
+LOVE AND BULLETS is as subtle as a oyster poisoning but considerably more fun.
+What you get is high octane entertainment that never takes itself too seriously in delivering a raucous laugh out loud tale of deception that frequently breaks into warbling vibrato including a few bum notes – and not just on the music front.
+The jamboree outstays its welcome with camerawork that is often questionable, but there is much to enjoy — despite a few detours and dialectical complexities – that are not easy to follow, even for Italian audiences.
+Due to the raucous sound effects, this is one film where you can munch popcorn to your heart’s content and not disturb a fly.

 Flipping back a few days it emerges that Maria and Vincenzo have faked his death.
 His two sidekicks, Rosario (actor-singer Raiz) and the more charismatic Ciro (Giampaolo Morelli), are advised to take over the reins by Donna Maria and ensure that no one finds out that Vincenzo didn’t die in a mussel tank shot by his rivals – cue the first joke: “Americans don’t know mussels from missiles”.
 This the tenor of the comedy.